 - We will be paperless, except for tests and final examination - All course information will be online Moodle and on the public course webpage - All homework MUST be typed.
 You will get a zero if you submit handwritten solutions.
 You may use Office, Google Docs, LaTeX, or other packages but all submissions must be in pdf format. - We will use crowdmark for grading.
-Follow instructions for re-appraisal requests. - All returned work will be in electronic form (including tests). - I would like to use iClicker - Grades will be on moodle
+Follow instructions for re-appraisal requests. - All returned work will be in electronic form (including tests). - Grades will be on moodle